Trait r3_portkit::tickless::TicklessStateTrait

 refers to the past or not.

-must be the instance of TicklessCfg
+cfg must be the instance of TicklessCfg that was passed to

-to derive Self
+TicklessState to derive Self.

 sourcefn tick_count(&self, cfg: &TicklessCfg, hw_tick_count: u32) -> u32